rajnish-jarvis/xls-file/README.md

 data = [{name: "Test1", phone: '999999999', dob: '15-Jan-1996'}, {name: "Test2", phone: '888888888', dob: '16-Jan-1996'}]

-Note you can pass ActiveRecord_Relation objcts and array of object both it will convert in hash if objects is ActiveRecord_Relation.
+Note: => you can pass ActiveRecord_Relation objcts and array of object both it will convert in hash if objects is ActiveRecord_Relation.

 file = Xls.generate_xls(data, headers).